-The following is related to the situation addressed in \cite{Kazarnovskii} generalizing the Bernstein-Ku\v{s}nirenk theorem to representations of reductive groups. (\cite{Kazarnovskii} uses a symplectic geometric approach.) \begin{Ex}[Moment polytope of a representation] Let $\pi: G \to \GL(n, \c) \subset \textup{Mat}(n, \c)$ be a finite dimensional representation of $G$.
-Let $\pi_{ij}: G \to \c$, $i,j=1, \ldots, n$ be the matrix elements, i.e. the entries of $\pi$.
-Let $L$ be the subspace of regular functions on $G$ spanned by the $\pi_{ij}$.
-Consider the action of $G \times G$ on $G$ by the multiplication from left and right.
-Then the subspace $L$ is a $(G\times G)$-invariant subspace.
-As in \cite{Kazarnovskii}, one can show that the moment polytope of the $(G \times G)$-algebra $A_L$ (which lives in $\Lambda_\r^+ \times \Lambda_\r^+$) can be identified with the convex hull of the $W$-orbit of the highest weights of the representation $\pi$ intersected with the positive Weyl chamber $\Lambda_\r^+$. \end{Ex}
+The following is related to the situation addressed in \cite{Kazarnovskii} generalizing the Bernstein-Kushnirenko theorem to representations of reductive groups. (\cite{Kazarnovskii} uses a {symplectic geometry} approach.) \begin{Ex}[Moment polytope of a representation] {Let $\pi: H \to \GL(n, \c) \subset \textup{Mat}(n, \c)$ be a finite dimensional representation of a connected reductive group $H$.
+Let $\pi_{ij}: H \to \c$, $i,j=1, \ldots, n$ be the matrix elements, i.e. the entries of $\pi$.
+Let $L$ be the subspace of regular functions on $H$ spanned by the $\pi_{ij}$.
+Consider the action of $G = H \times H$ on $H$ by the multiplication from left and right.
+The subspace $L$ is a $G$-invariant subspace.
+Let $\Lambda_\r^+$ (respectively $W$) denote the positive Weyl chamber (respectively the Weyl group) of $H$.
+As in \cite{Kazarnovskii}, one can show that the moment polytope of the $G$-algebra $A_L$ (which lives in $\Lambda_\r^+ \times \Lambda_\r^+$) can be identified with the convex hull of the $W$-orbit of the highest weights of the representation $\pi$ intersected with the positive Weyl chamber $\Lambda_\r^+$.} \end{Ex}

 We now give lower and upper estimates for the moment polytope of an algebra $A_L$ associated to an invariant subspace $(L, \varphi) \in {\bf K}_G(X)$.
 Note that $A_L$ is finitely generated and hence its moment body is a polytope (Corollary \ref{cor-S(A)-strongly-non-negative}).
 We define two polytopes which are lower and upper estimates for the moment polytope $\Delta(A_L)$.
-Let $I \subset \Lambda^+$ be the finite set of all dominant weights $\lambda$ where $V_\lambda$ appears in the $G$-module $L$ with non-zero multiplicity.
-Also let $Q(I)$ be the intersection of the convex polytope obtained by taking the convex hull of the union of the $W$-orbits of all the $\lambda \in I$ with the positive Weyl chamber $\Lambda^+_\r$.
+Let $I \subset \Lambda^+$ be the finite set of all dominant weights $\lambda$ where $V_\lambda$ appears in the $G$-module $L$ with nonzero multiplicity.
+Let $P(I)$ be the convex hull of $I$.
+It is a convex polytope in $\Lambda^+_\r(X)$.
+Also let $P_W(I)$ be the intersection of $\Lambda^+_\r(X)$ with the convex polytope obtained by taking the convex hull of the union of $W$-orbits of all the $\lambda \in I$.

 \begin{Prop} With notation as above, we have